Vauxhall Astra hatchback - Practicality & boot space

 Boot and interior space are plentiful, so the Vauxhall Astra is a good choice for growing families

 The Astra has always been a relatively practical choice and the latest model continues that trend with a spacious boot and room for four adults to sit in comfort – five at a pinch.
-Vauxhall does sell an Astra Sports Tourer estate, which offers an extra 170 litres of boot space over the hatchback, but it’s far from the most biggest small estate.
+Vauxhall does sell an Astra Sports Tourer estate, which offers an extra 170 litres of boot space over the hatchback, but it’s far from the biggest estate in the class.

 Vauxhall Astra interior space & storage